Clackroe/DimensionalEngine/README.md

 # Welcome to Dimensional!!
-My attempt at a Voxel based engine.
+My attempt at a 2.5D Engine.

 Run the following command to get started
 ```bash